BetaNYC/civic.json/README.md

 **UNDER DEVELOPMENT**

 This standard is still being refined.
-[Join in on the discussion!](https://github.com/chriswhong/betanyc-projects-list/issues/5)

 ---